 Shonen—Completed With More Than 50 Episodes (except SNK)

-The best completed anime/manga series with more than 50 episodes (except for Shingeki no Kyojin - manga ongoing, season 2 in the making), in order of release date:
+The best completed anime/manga series with more than 50 episodes (except for Shingeki no Kyojin - manga ongoing, with season 2 currently airing, and Assassination Classroom with only less than 50 episodes even with two seasons combined), in order of release date:

 1. Fullmetal Alchemist/Hagane no Renkinjustushi (2003)